-The accompanying consolidated financial statements include the accounts of Iterum Therapeutics Limited and its wholly owned subsidiaries (collectively, the "Company").
+The accompanying consolidated financial statements include the accounts of Iterum Therapeutics plc (formerly Iterum Therapeutics Limited) and its wholly owned subsidiaries (collectively, the "Company").
 All significant intercompany balances and transactions have been eliminated on consolidation.
 The Company has no involvement with variable interest entities.